The Understudy (novel): Plot summary

 Stephen C. McQueen is an actor living in London.
 Unlike his namesake, the famous Hollywood star, Stephen does not enjoy success, even though he considers himself very good at his profession.
 His career basically consists of "playing" dead people, i.e. victims of TV crimes, and the eponymous leading role in Sammy the Squirrel Sings Favourite Nursery Rhymes.
 He lives in a bedsit, and cannot even afford a refrigerator.
 His wife Alison left him for another man.

 Often daydreaming about famous actors and their best scenes, Stephen is still looking for his own break-through as an actor.
 Meanwhile, he focuses on his job as understudy to Josh Harper, who plays Lord Byron on stage of the Hyperion Theatre on Shaftesbury Avenue.
 Josh, only recently voted the 12th sexiest man in the world, is the star of the show and embarking on a Hollywood career, having already collected a BAFTA award and waiting the release of his first major action blockbuster.
 Stephen dislikes Josh for his superficiality and envies him.
-One day he comes closes to replace the star of the show, when he is already in costume, before Josh appears in the nick of time.
+One day he comes close to replacing the star of the show, when he is already in costume, before Josh appears in the nick of time.
 Stephen does not get to star that night, instead switching to his usual non-speaking extra role as a lycra-clad ghost that opens the door for Lord Byron (Josh) at the end of the play, and closes it behind him.
 Even Stephen's face is covered.

 Josh knows that it would be his understudy's big chance, if he really was unavailable to act.
 He apologizes to Stephen for practically having him pulled off the stage last minute.
 He wants to make up for it by inviting Stephen to a party at his home.
 Stephen accepts, only to realize upon arriving at Josh's place that the invitation was meant to be a job offer.
 Josh introduces him to the caterers not as a guest, but as a fellow caterer.
-Since Stephen is to embarrassed to leave, he stays and serves drinks.
+Since Stephen is too embarrassed to leave, he stays and serves drinks.
 He helps himself to a number of drinks, but underestimates the effects the alcohol has in combination with some medication he took.
 He meets Josh's wife, Nora, who hates to be at the party herself.
 Nora takes Stephen to the roof-top, in order to get away from Josh and his friends.
 Stephen knows that Josh's marriage has seen better times, and Nora mocks her husband.
 Both get drunk, and Nora eventually has to call a cab for Stephen.